Observational constraints on early time non-phantom behaviour of dynamical dark energy: Introduction

 To realise viable late time cosmological dynamics, we combine this early time scaling behaviour with various late time dark energy descriptions to explore the full dynamical evolution of the Universe.
 Specifically, we consider the following late time scenarios: (i) the $\Lambda$CDM model, (ii) the $w$CDM model, (iii) the CPL parametrization, and (iv) a non-phantom thawing-like behaviour governed by a shallow exponential potential.
 In addition, we also examine a pure thawing model described by an exponential potential with a smaller slope, operating throughout the entire expansion history.

 Parameter estimation for all models is carried out using the Markov Chain Monte Carlo (MCMC) technique.
-We employ a combination of the following cosmological data set,: the CMB distance priors from \textit{Planck}~2018 TT, TE, EE$+$lowE~\cite{Planck:2018vyg,2019JCAP}, the DESI~DR2 baryon acoustic oscillation (BAO) measurements~\cite{DESI:2025zgx}, the Pantheon$+$ Type~Ia supernova (SNe~Ia) sample~\cite{Scolnic:2021amr,Brout:2022vxf}, Hubble parameter [$H(z)$] data~\cite{2018JCAP...04..051G}, and redshift-space distortion (RSD) measurements~\cite{Nesseris:2017vor}.
+We employ a combination of the following cosmological data set: the CMB distance priors from \textit{Planck}~2018 TT, TE, EE$+$lowE~\cite{Planck:2018vyg,2019JCAP}, the DESI~DR2 baryon acoustic oscillation (BAO) measurements~\cite{DESI:2025zgx} and the Pantheon$+$ Type~Ia supernova (SNe~Ia) sample~\cite{Scolnic:2021amr,Brout:2022vxf}.
 To compare the relative performance of different models, we use the Akaike Information Criterion (AIC)~\cite{Akaike74} and the Bayesian Information Criterion (BIC)~\cite{Schwarz:1978tpv}.